Bergdorf Goodman: In media and popular culture

 The store has been the subject of two documentary films: the 2001 film Dita and the Family Business, exploring the store from the point of view of its owners, and the 2013 feature documentary Scatter My Ashes at Bergdorf's, which features many testimonials from designers and celebrities.
 In 1953's movie How to Marry a Millionaire, Lauren Bacall, Betty Grable, and Marilyn Monroe consider "the mink department at Bergdorf's" the ideal location to meet men.
+In a Chicago hotel room scene in the 1959 movie North by Northwest, Eva Marie Saint’s character slips a note into her handbag which reveals a Bergdorf Goodman label inside.
 Cary Grant sends Doris Day on a shopping spree at the store in the 1962 movie That Touch of Mink.
+In the 1965 movie How to Murder Your Wife, Jack Lemmon’s character enters the Bergdorf Goodman store to buy a mannequin to test out his murder plot.
 The store has also made several appearances in the cartoon Neo Yokio.
 The protagonist, Kaz Kaan, and his rival, Arcangelo, both buy their suits from Bergdorf's.
 Most recently, Bergdorf Goodman was featured in a scene of the film Ocean's 8 in which Sandra Bullock's character steals cosmetics from the store.